 Once the shuffle occurs, the order of the cards is fixed until the hand is complete.
 The cards that a player gets is determined by the rules of Texas Hold'em.
 The software simply follows those rules and has no more say in the matter.
 It's all up to the players in how they play their hands and if there will be a flop, turn, or river card dealt.
 The first card in the deck goes to the first player clockwise from the button.
 The player on the button is the last one to get a card.
 Then that process is repeated for the second hole card.
 The next five cards will make up the community cards, if needed.
 Poker Mavens does not use burn cards.
 Note that a player leaving or joining the table completely changes the hands that will be made, as does a player sitting out in a ring game table since they are skipped.
 Also, if multiple tables are active, any particular table will get a different set of decks than if they were the only table running.
 As mentioned, the shuffling algorithm knows nothing of these particulars.
 Even a lousy shuffling algorithm would still produce equally looking random hands and couldn't create an usual number of "big hands" even if it wanted to.

 What makes a good card shuffling algorithm are two main requirements: each card must have an equal chance of landing in any position in the deck, and the random number generator used by the shuffler must be unpredictable to a human observer so that they cannot determine the future order of the cards.
 Poker Mavens satisfies both of these requirements using the highly efficient shuffling algorithm described in "The Art of Computer Programming", a series of acclaimed books written by noted computer scientist Donald Knuth.
 The random number generator uses an RC4 stream cipher, designed by noted cryptographer Ronald Rivest.
 The stream cipher is seeded with a random 256-bit key, generated by hashing a seed pool with the SHA-256 hash algorithm.
 The seed pool is constructed by sampling the CPU's 1.193 MHz high-performance counter.
-Those samplings occur each time the operating system communicates an internal message to the Server Module, which can be thousands of times per second and is also affected by interaction with the game administrator (mouse movements, key presses, etc.).
 The full source code for these routines is provided in the download link above.

 The interface for the shuffling simulator consists of a scrollable list of shuffled card decks and a three-tab menu above it, labeled Shuffle, Texas Hold'em Stats, and Card Stats.
 Each line in the list holds all 52 cards of a single shuffled deck.
 The shuffling algorithm used is the same one used in the main Poker Mavens program.